crashoverride777/swifty-ads/README.md

 If you will use AppLovin for tvOS you will have to do these steps for your tvOS target as well

-# AdMob pre-setup
+# Pre-setup

 - Step 1: Sign up for a Google AdMob account and create your real adUnitIDs for your app, one for each type of ad you will use (Banner, Interstitial, Reward Ads).

 https://support.google.com/admob/answer/3052638?hl=en-GB&ref_topic=3052726

-- Step 2: Install SDK
+- Step 2: Install AdMob SDK

 // Cocoa Pods
 https://developers.google.com/admob/ios/quick-start#streamlined_using_cocoapods